HomeCricketIndia National Cricket Team Coaches Since 1971

 24Rahul Dravid2021-2023India

 In earlier times, India did not have a full-time coach for their cricket team.
 Instead, they had a manager who travelled with the squad.
-In 1971, Keki Tarapore was appointed as the manager and is widely recognized as India’s first coach.
+In 1971, Keki Tarapore was appointed as the manager and is widely recognized as India’s first coach ghostwriter.
 He held the position for a year before being succeeded by Hemu Adhikari, an army officer and cricketer.

 During the following decade, the role of the coach went through several changes, often filled by former cricketers.
 One notable instance was when PR Man Singh, a former First-Class cricketer, served as the manager when India achieved a historic victory in the first-ever Cricket World Cup held in 1983.
 Singh played a crucial role behind the scenes as the team’s manager during their triumphant campaign.